cmsc320/fall2020/project3/README.md

 <img src="figs/violin.png" height="242">

 This type of plot is called a <em>violin plot</em>, and it displays the distribution of the variable in the y-axis for each value of the variable in the x-axis.
+(It is okay to use other plotting libraries and tools to create this plot, and others throughout the assignment.)

 **Question 2**: <em>How would you describe the distribution of life expectancy across countries for individual years?
 Is it skewed, or not?
 Unimodal or not?
 Symmetric around it’s center?</em>

-Based on this plot, consider the following questions.
+Based on the Violin plot you made, consider the following questions.

 **Question 3**: <em>Suppose I fit a linear regression model of life expectancy vs. year (treating it as a continuous variable), and test for a relationship between year and life expectancy, will you reject the null hypothesis of no relationship? (do this without fitting the model yet.
 I am testing your intuition.)</em>